Multiple bowls with a variety of chocolates

 This no-sugar solid form of chocolate contains 50-60% cocoa content and is based used for cooking and baking.
 However, some recipes may call for melting the bar before turning it into frosting, ganache or mixing it to batter.
 Baking chocolates can come in the form of milk chocolate, semi-sweet, or white chocolate and can be a perfect alternative for chocolate chips.
 You can easily find these in the baking section of large grocery stores.

-coco powder
+a bowl of coco powder

 Unsweetened Cocoa Powder